rahulakhare/Anti-Train-Collision-Warning-System/README.md

 - **Latency:** Less than 500ms to detect another train.
 - **Reliability:** Very few false positives, thanks to efficient RF channel selection and message filtering.

+## For more information read the project report